-A doctor or other trained health professional will give you or your child infliximab.
-Infliximab is given through a needle that is placed in one of your veins. infliximab needs to be given slowly.
-The needle will need to remain in place for at least 2 hours.
+A doctor or other trained health professional will give you infliximab.
+It is given through a needle that is placed in one of your veins.

 infliximab should come with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.